Southwest Region

 Low Impact Camping and Wilderness Permits

-Camping and float trip permits require a $100 fee, and applications are available online.
+Camping and float trip permits require a $350 fee, and can be obtained online via Reserve America.
 Please plan ahead as permits are limited.

 Low impact camping techniques are highly encouraged, including using gas stoves for cooking rather than firewood, camping on gravel beaches, and leaving areas with little to no evidence of use.
 Campfires are restricted to portable camp stoves, fire pans, or unvegetated bars or beaches.
 Cutting trees is also prohibited, as well as disturbing or removing natural objects.